Banana industry: Production and export

 In 2016, world production of bananas and plantains was 148 million tonnes, led by India and China with a combined total (only for bananas) of 28% of global production (table).
 Other major producers were the Philippines, Ecuador, Indonesia, and Brazil, together accounting for 20% of the world total of bananas and plantains (table).

-As reported for 2013, total world exports were 20 million tonnes of bananas and 859,000 tonnes of plantains.
+In 2013, global exports totaled 20 million tonnes of bananas and 859,000 tonnes of plantains.
 Ecuador and the Philippines were the leading exporters with 5.4 and 3.3 million tonnes, respectively, and the Dominican Republic was the leading exporter of plantains with 210,350 tonnes.
 OEC reports that the total value of banana trade in the period from 2020 to 2021 was $13.6 billion, despite a 2.51 percent decline in export growth.

-Controversy
+Controversies

+Labor and human rights

-The global banana industry has been involved with multiple human rights violations since its inception in the late 19th century.
-These include slavery and forced child labor among others and as of 2021, the Rainforest Alliance has identified Côte d'Ivoire as the country with the highest risk of forced labor, followed by Cameroon, Ghana, Guatemala and Ecuador among other banana exporting countries.
+The global banana industry has been associated with labor and human rights violations since its inception in the late 19th century.
+These include documented reports of forced labor and child labor in some producing regions.
+As of 2021, the Rainforest Alliance has identified Côte d'Ivoire as the country with the highest risk of forced labor in banana production, followed by countries including Cameroon, Ghana, Guatemala and Ecuador.